crowdresearch/daemo/README.md

     bash> pip install -r requirements.txt
     bash> python manage.py makemigrations oauth2_provider
     bash> python manage.py migrate

+If this is your first time setting it up, you need to initialize your migrations and database:

+    bash> python manage.py makemigrations crowdsourcing
+    bash> python manage.py migrate --fake-initial

+If you instead have a database but do not have migrations:

     bash> python manage.py makemigrations
     bash> python manage.py migrate

-If this is your first time setting it up, you don't have any migrations yet.
-Initialize them with:

-    bash> python manage.py makemigrations crowdsourcing
-    bash> python manage.py migrate --fake-initial

 Install node.js.
 If you have a Mac, we recommend using [Homebrew](http://brew.sh/).
 Then:

     bash> brew install node